kubeflow/website/content/docs/gke/gcp-e2e.md

 +++

 This guide walks you through an end-to-end example of Kubeflow on Google Cloud Platform (GCP).
-By working through the guide, you'll learn how to deploy Kubeflow on Kubernetes Engine (GKE), train an MNIST machine learning model for image classification, and use the model for online inference (also known as online prediction).
+By working through the guide, you learn how to deploy Kubeflow on Kubernetes Engine (GKE), train an MNIST machine learning model for image classification, and use the model for online inference (also known as online prediction).